stylehouse/jamola/README.md

 In-browser jam space.
 Uses WebRTC to stream everyone's microphones to each other at high bitrates.

+# features

+You can set a title for everyone.
+Doing so syncronises everyone's recordings, which are uploaded to the server.

 # install

 Have a look into `install.sh` which will ask for duckdns secrets, get LetsEncrypt ssl for you, and run it all.